calebc006/Fusion-FRS-3.0/simpliFRy/ReadME.md

 docker compose up --no-build
 ```

-If you do have an existing container, you can start it from the Docker Desktop application
+If you already have an existing container, you can simply start it from the Docker Desktop application.

-### Without Docker (for development only)
+### Without Docker (for development)

 Run the `app.py` script in the simpliFRy virtual environment